ncdxncdx/FunscriptDancer/README.md

 Install Julia, e.g. by using [Juliaup](https://github.com/JuliaLang/juliaup), available on the [Windows Store](https://www.microsoft.com/store/apps/9NJNWW8PVKMN).

 Clone this repo.
 Try [Github Desktop](https://desktop.github.com/) if you're not familiar with git.
+Or download it as a ZIP.

 Be aware that Julia is just-in-time compiled.
 Each bit of code will be fully compiled when it is called for the first time in an execution: on subsequent calls it is faster than any interpreted language like Python would be.
 Once the Funscript preview is visible it should be snappy: until then, expect sluggishness.